abel1502/mipt-kp-master/NOTES.md

 - Actually, with the above implemented, we might not need to store fragments by pointer anymore; That used to be a deduplication feature, but on second thought, the filesystem and MD5 hashes works much better for that purpose
-- Support exporting files from snapshots.
-Allow using glob patterns.
 - Write the text in Typst in this repository (compile locally), so that we have a diff of it.
-- Prepare for the MIPT conference.
-Ideally want to have working code this week.
 - The next step would be to deduplicate beyond azure-level fragments.
 - Do we need to keep previous snapshots?